Jacarte/jacarte.github.io/_posts/2021-11-01-HandMadeWasmDeploInFastly.md

 - fastly.toml
 ```

-The third one (`deploy`), checks the checksum of the tar file and if is different to the deployed one, it is submitted to the network.
+The **third** one (`deploy`), checks the checksum of the tar file and if it is different to the deployed one, then it is submitted to the network.

-But, what if we want to execute a custom, created by other pipeline Wasm binary in Fastly as a service ?
+But, what if we want to execute a pre-existent Wasm binary in Fastly as a service ?

 ## Fastly API inside the Wasm module